Buying your first pair of pole dancing shoes 💕

 How to choose your first pair of pole dancing shoes?

-For beginners, I recommend to start with socks.
+For beginners, I recommend starting with socks.
 It’s important to discover your body and create a habit of pointing your toes, especially if you have never danced before.
 Just concentrate on the movement without shoes.
-Once you feel a bit more comfortable around the pole you can start looking for your first pair of shoes!
+Once you feel a bit more comfortable around the pole, you can start looking for your first pair of shoes!

 What to consider:

-6” are more like “normal” dancing shoes and once you start dancing in shoes with the higher platform they will seem like slippers to you.
+6” are more like “normal” dancing shoes, and once you start dancing in shoes with a higher platform, they will seem like slippers to you.
 Also, we are going to use the platform in dancing and in 6” your toes are not protected so well.

-I would suggest to try platform 7”.
-It may seem scary at first but don’t worry!
+I would suggest trying platform 7”.
+It may seem scary at first, but don’t worry!
 Professional pole dancing shoes are very comfortable and stable.

 Legs look longer with a higher platform, it’s easier to create nicer shapes and use platforms in dancing.

 Then you can progress to 8” which became very popular recently.
 They will make your legs look really long and allow you to create beautiful shapes.